Boray History, Family Crest & Coats of Arms

 Early Origins of the Boray family

 Important Dates for the Boray family

 This web page shows only a small excerpt of our Boray research.
-Another 75 words (5 lines of text) covering the years 1450, 1781, 1873, 1768, 1831, 1635, 1690, 1675, 1691, 1636 and are included under the topic Early Boray History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1450, 1781, 1873, 1635, 1690, 1675, 1691, 1636 and are included under the topic Early Boray History in all our PDF Extended History products and printed products wherever possible.

 Boray Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Berry, Bery, Berey, De Berry and others.

 Early Notables of the Boray family (pre 1700)

 Another 92 words (7 lines of text) are included under the topic Early Boray Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Boray family to Ireland

 Some of the Boray family moved to Ireland, but this topic is not covered in this excerpt.

 Another 66 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Boray family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
-Some of the first North American settlers with Boray name or one of its variants: Edward Berry who settled in Virginia in 1654; as did Elizabeth 1636; Henry 1650; John 1626; Lydia 1648; Mathew 1650; Richard 1654; and others settled in Maryland, Charles Town [Charleston], South Carolina New England, Pennsylvania, New Hampshire
+Some of the first North American settlers with Boray name or one of its variants: Edward Berry who settled in Virginia in 1654; as did Elizabeth 1636; Henry 1650; John 1626; Lydia 1648; Mathew 1650; Richard 1654; and others settled in Maryland, Charles Town [Charleston], South Carolina New England, Pennsylvania, New Hampshire, and New York.

 - ^ Charnock, Richard, Stephen, Ludus Patronymicus of The Etymology of Curious Surnames.
 London: Trubner & Co., 60 Paternoster Row, 1868.
 Print.